datashield/opal-datashield-vm/README.md

 a temporary Opal and DataSHIELD VM, you might like to consider using vagrant instead of these scripts.

-## Contents
+## What do the scripts do?

 * Installs Opal
-* Creates three projects for the test data in Opal
+* Creates three projects in Opal: CNSIM, DASIM, SURVIVAL.
-* Adds files for three sets of test data to Opal
+* Adds three sets of simulated data with data dictionaries for each project.
-* Installs DataSHIELD server and client packages
+* Installs DataSHIELD.
-* Installs RStudio web interface (for using this server as a client)
+* Installs RStudio web interface (for using the server as a client).
-* TODO: There is no way to automatically upload a data dictionary into an Opal Project.
-Data dictionaries and test data will available on Opal's file system and the relevant projects will be created, but you must add the dictionaries to those projects and import the data manually through the Opal web interface.
+* TODO: write script that uses the Opal API to upload data dictionaries.

 ## Usage

 While logged into a new install of 14.04:

-1. Download and extract the lastest release from the DataSHIELD github
+1. Download and extract the lastest version from the DataSHIELD github

 ```
 $ wget -qO - https://github.com/datashield/opal-datashield-vm/archive/$VERSION.tar.gz | tar -xvz
 ```

 2. Switch to root and run the install script

 ```